 Areas of Expertise: Film, media and communication studies

-Mareike works on Television Genre and Video-on-Demand.
-Her monograph on American TV Detective Genre is being published in 2015 by Palgrave.
+Mareike is a Senior Lecturer in Media Studies who works on television genre and video-on-Demand.
+Her monograph on American TV detective drama was published in 2015 by Palgrave.

 Mareike received her PhD in Film and Television Studies from Aberystwyth University in 2013.
-Her PhD dealt with issues of ‘truth-finding’ in American TV detective dramas, exploring genre discourses in relation to modern and postmodern society.
-Case studies include Dragnet (NBC, 1951-9), Quincy (NBC, 1976-83), Hill Street Blues (NBC, 1981-7), Twin Peaks (ABC, 1990-1), CSI (CBS, 2000-15) or The Wire (HBO, 200-8).
-Her monograph on the history of American TV detective drama takes a broader look at the genre and how it interlinks with social, political, industrial and aesthetic discourses.
+Her PhD dealt with issues of 'truth-finding' in American TV detective dramas, exploring genre discourses in relation to modern and postmodern society.
+Her PhD led to the monograph American TV Detective Drama, published by Palgrave in 2015.

 Netflix and the Re-Invention of Television.
 Basingstoke: Palgrave MacMillan, 2018.